licebeam/hyper-reflector/README.md

 - everthing else is being messed with in preload.ts , renderer.ts and the main index.html file.

-within src, there is the main lua script which is being run when we open the fbneo application, readHyperCommands.lua, this handles reading from hyper_write_commands.txt on the frame it also writes to hyper_read_commands.txt which is then sometimes parsed on command by the electron frontend. essentially we are usinga text based file system read/write api.
+within src, there is the main lua script which is being run when we open the fbneo application, hyper_reflector.lua, this handles reading from hyper_write_commands.txt on the frame it also writes to hyper_read_commands.txt which is then sometimes parsed on command by the electron frontend. essentially we are usinga text based file system read/write api.